 1. User actions

-Once the recording is done, the recorded flow can be easily modified by moving the steps around using drag and drop functionality.
+Once the recording is done, the recorded flow can be easily modified by moving the steps around using a drag and drop functionality.

 3. Test Data